Where Ben Shapiro Fails

 Should his religious beliefs simply be a personal matter?

-Not when your a public figure who freely makes mention of it, and in case anyone is wondering, for those who know that I am a Buddhist monk, the Buddhist religion prohibits killing people of course, but you will need to make your own opinionated stance regarding abortion before drawing a comparison that would in anyway imply a contradiction.
+Again, not when your a public figure who freely makes mention of it, and in case anyone is wondering, for those who know that I am a Buddhist monk, the Buddhist religion prohibits killing people of course, but you will need to make your own opinionated stance regarding abortion before drawing a comparison that would in anyway imply a contradiction.

 If any should wish to convince you that none of this matters because of some type of religious reformation, you may wish to remind both the Christian and Jew that their own religious scripture declares that the nature of their God deity is that which does not change.(4)